VanNostrandLab/seclip/README.md

 And we are interested in identifying RBPs based on human genome assembly hg19.

 ## Kick off analysis
-Based on the assumptions of our SE eCLIP dataset, we can issue the following minimum command from a terminal on taco cluster:
+Based on the structure of our SE eCLIP dataset and our purpose, we can issue the following minimum command from a terminal on taco cluster:
 ```shell
 /storage/vannostrand/software/eclip/seclip \